CSCfi/csc-user-guide/docs/computing/running/throughput.md

 !!!
 Note
     You do not need to issue `srun` if you intend to run *serial* jobs as a part of your HTC workflow.
 A lot of job steps can be avoided just by dropping unnecessary calls of `srun`.

 You can use the flowchart below to narrow down the most appropriate technologies for your high-throughput computing workflow.

+!!!
+Note
-Note that this is not a complete list and other tools may also work for your specific use case.
+    This is not a complete list and other tools might also work for your use case.
+In case you're uncertain how to implement your workflow, please [contact CSC Service Desk](../../support/contact.md)

 ```mermaid
 %%{init: {'theme': 'default', 'themeVariables': { 'fontSize': '0.6rem', 'fontFamily': 'Raleway'}}}%%